blocknetdx/blocknet-docs/xrouter.md

 * If the fee to run the selected command is not zero, fee payment transaction is created on the client side and sent to the server
 * The fee payment transaction transfers the required amount of BLOCK from the client's funds to the service node pubkey
 * The transaction is funded and signed on client side and sent as raw hex string in the packet along with the request.
 The server verifes that the transaction is correct, sends it to blockchain, and replies with the command execution results.
 If the fee payment transaction is incorrect, the command is not executed on the server.
+* If you are requesting multiple confirmations, make sure you have the corresponding number of different available transaction outputs.
+Otherwise you will need to split your funds.

 ### Confirmations and consensus
 * The client can specify the required number of confirmations in each command individually or in xrouter.conf